10 Simple & Important Agile Retrospective Ground Rules

 Keep the meeting short and focused

 To keep the retrospective short and focused, it is helpful to have a clear agenda and goal for the meeting and to stay on topic.
-It is also important to have a moderating person to keep the conversation on track and redirect the discussion if it veers off course.
-To set specific time limits for each agenda item, the team can also use techniques such as "Time Boxing".
+It is also important to have a moderating person who keeps the conversation on track and redirects the discussion if it deviates from the course.
+To set specific time limits for each agenda item, the team can also use techniques such as “Time-Boxing” .
 This is especially useful if you find that you often need longer for certain points or the whole retro than planned.
-Recently we also found out how long a retro should actually take and what too short or too long means in this context: Analysis of 30,000 retros.
+Recently we also found out how long a retro should actually take and what too short or too long means in this context: Analysis of 30,000 retros .

 All in the spirit of keeping it short and focused: I hope these 10 basic rules for agile retrospectives will help you make the most of this valuable team development opportunity.
 Following these rules and applying the techniques and tools described above will make it even easier for your team to identify areas for improvement and set goals for the next sprint.
 This will help the team to continuously improve and evolve.
 We wish you a lot of fun doing so!